-An actual piece of paper with positive words that can be read, re-read, pondered, and absorbed can be a great tool when you’re facing pre-call nerves.
+An actual piece of paper with positive words that can be read, re-read, pondered, and absorbed can be a great tool.

-Coach comes in and delivers a pep-talk...just words really, but those words are full of the power to encourage, inspire, and motivate.
+The coach comes in and delivers a pep-talk...just words, really, but those words are full of the power to encourage, inspire, and motivate.
 His players get pumped-up and super excited to go out onto the field and play their hearts out.

-Focus on the information you want to impart and/or to receive, based on the purpose of your call, and not the many possible responses of your prospect.
+Focus on the information you want to impart and/or to receive based on the purpose of your call, not the many possible responses of your prospect.

 Psychologist Philip Zimbardo says,